CITY OF ELLENSBURG

 The city of Ellensburg has suspended enforcement of the carryout bag ordinance at the request of the Northwest Grocery Association, their members, and the workers employed by their members.
 This action contributes to our continued efforts to minimize situations that could lead to contact with the coronavirus.
 The enforcement suspension starts March 23, 2020, until future notice.

-The State of Washington has established a clearinghouse of information to help connect people and information.
+The State of Washington has established a clearinghouse to help connect people and information.

 On April 6, 2020, Governor Inslee extended the Statewide K-12 School Closure order